tfsingh/ACO/README.md

 **When are you adding CUDA support?**

 We hope to be adding CUDA support in the next few weeks — we're exploring options including our existing infra provider or a bespoke execution sandbox.

+**Do you plan on charging?**

+No. Executing code serverlessly is a major benefit in this regard, albeit at the cost of speed.
+We're also lucky in that Triton and CUDA are quite niche, and our use cases (primarily pedagogical) further limit the number of people that would benefit from something like this.
+If you're here, welcome — this was built for you!

 Further questions can be sent to tejfsingh@gmail.com.